open-telemetry/opentelemetry-java-instrumentation/dd-trace/docs/opentracing-api.md

 Tags are local to the span.
 So, no tags will be inherit from the parent.
 In order to propagate meta accross all spans of a trace, use the `baggageItems` (see right after).

-Opentracing Tags are standardized meta and allow developers to add more value to the span.
+OpenTracing Tags are standardized meta and allow developers to add more value to the span.

 ```java
     // Create a span, but do not promoting it as the active span